 So inoculate yourself with information, get your flu shot and keep up with recommended vaccinations…oh, and you might as well wash your hands, again!

 Methods of Transmission

-WATERBORNE & FOODBORNE: disease-causing microbes are contained in something you eat or drink.
+- Waterborne & Food-borne: These disease-causing microbes are contained in something you eat or drink.
 Chemicals as well as infectious agents can cause illness, often called “food poisoning.”
-Salmonella and norovirus are the most common foodborne viruses.
+Salmonella and norovirus are the most common food-borne viruses.